RBusarow/Dispatch/docs/dokka/dispatch-android-lifecycle/dispatch.android.lifecycle/-lifecycle-coroutine-scope/-init-.md

 then automatically cancel upon the [lifecycle](lifecycle.md) dropping below that state.
 Reaching that state again will start a new [Job](https://kotlin.github.io/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines/-job/index.html).

+If this `CoroutineScope` has a [Job](https://kotlin.github.io/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines/-job/index.html), it will be cancelled automatically as soon as the [lifecycle](lifecycle.md) reaches [DESTROYED](https://developer.android.com/reference/androidx/androidx/lifecycle/Lifecycle/State.html#DESTROYED).

 ``` kotlin
 runBlocking {